When we talk about a person or thing that is not late, we can say the person or thing is on time.

 - Do you think the train will come late today?

-When we talk about a person or thing that happens with enough time, we use in time.
+When we talk about a person or thing that happens with enough time or early enough before something starts, we use in time.

 - I arrived at the office in time for the meeting.
 I arrived before the meeting started.